L. Elmer Vickers, Jr.

-Friends were received from 7 to 9 p.m.
+Friends will be received from 7 to 9 p.m.
 Tuesday at the Melvin T. Strider Colonial Funeral Home, Charles Town.

 Memorials contributions may be made to Jefferson County 4-H Foundation, c/o Dennis Barron, 1329 Shepherd Grade Road, Shepherdstown, WV 25443, St. Peter’s Lutheran Church, PO Box 2008, Shepherdstown, WV 25443or Hospice of the Panhandle, 330 Hospice Lane, Kearneysville, WV 25430.